PlumpMath/turboshrimp-h264j/README.md

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 John Wiseman

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the MIT license.
+See the accompanying LICENSE file.